R0NIN-6/Ravenshield_EliteCT/README.md

 4. An .ini file that you can put in your Athena Sword maps folder that will restore the Ferry map in custom missions.
 Copy the file 'MP_Multi2.ini' to 'mods/athenasword/maps/', the map will now show up in the custom mission map list.
 5. My "Retexture Guide" which you can use to import custom textures into the game.
 6. WIP: a Powershell script that can export all textures from the game in bulk, convert to png, and then run each file through an AI-improvement algorithm called ESRGAN that runs on Python.
+7. WIP: A Powershell script that can process bulk editing of template files for enemy and hostage types.